kartik-venugopal/swift-ffmpeg-player/README.md

 ## Why ?

-It should not have to take so much effort to get a quick n dirty ffmpeg-based player up and running in a couple of hours.
-This is an attempt to make it easier.
-Take this project as a starting point or quick start guide to getting up and running with ffmpeg audio decoding.
+To help anyone who wants to get started with ffmpeg / AVAudioEngine but is having a hard time finding good documentation, tutorials, or concrete implementations out there.
+Take this project as a starting point or quick start guide, if nothing else.

+I myself am still learning audio programming and ffmpeg, so I am simply passing on some of what I have learned.

 **Tip** - To get the most out of this project, I recommend that you follow [targodan's tutorial](https://steemit.com/programming/@targodan/decoding-audio-files-with-ffmpeg) as you play with my demo app.